 11. Shop and Support Local Businesses

-Downtown Anchorage is full of historic charm and lots of blooming flowers in the summer.
-If you stick to the area from Ship Creek to the Delaney Park Strip, but particularly 4-6th Ave., you’ll be rewarded with a quirky historic aesthetic and hanging flower baskets and gardens.
-The baskets downtown were created with our state flag as inspiration with “stars of blue on a field of gold.”
+Downtown Anchorage is full of historic charm and blooming flowers in the summer.
+If you stick to the area from Ship Creek to the Delaney Park Strip, particularly 4-6th Ave., you’ll be rewarded with a quirky historic aesthetic and hanging flower baskets and gardens.
+The baskets downtown were inspired by our state flag, with “stars of blue on a field of gold.”
 The town square has a lovely flower garden worth stopping by to see.
-Even as far as 15th ave there, are flower baskets hanging from giant fishing poles.
+Even as far as 15th Ave, flower baskets hang from giant fishing poles.

-If you are around in the winter then check out the town square for ice skating and twinkle lights.
-Our winters are so dark, and Anchorage explodes with lots of twinkle lights to keep you entertained while walking downtown.
+Check out the town square for ice skating and twinkle lights if you are around in winter.
+Our winters are so dark, and Anchorage explodes with twinkle lights to entertain you while walking downtown.

 Things to do in Anchorage for Foodies

 When people think of Anchorage, they think of seafood.
 As a tour guide, I often picked up guests who came off the cruise ship stuffed to the brim with crab and salmon and wanted something different.
 So, if that is you, and you’re stuffed with crab and salmon, check out these alternative eats.